 If walking is not your favorite form of exercising, perhaps you’d enjoy a leisurely bike ride (not race) as part of a community movement to end cancer and the pain it causes patients, their families and their friends.
 This is the mission behind Paceline, an organization, started in the Fall of 2018, to ignite the Augusta area and extend across the State of Georgia and beyond to invest in the fight against cancer.
 Every day, researchers and staff at the Georgia Cancer Center continue to reduce the burden of cancer in the state of Georgia and across the globe.
 The Paceline community has already funded four significant projects, fueling innovative research to improve cancer prevention, advance treatments, and move more breakthroughs to more patients.
 Together, we can cure cancer faster.
 This year's bike ride will be held on Sunday, October 16, 2022.
 100% of the money raised through Paceline is donated to the Georgia Cancer Center.

 Each year the Georgia Cancer Center's Cancer Prevention, Control and Population Health program partners with the American Cancer Society for the Great American Smokeout.
 The event, held on the third Thursday of November across the nation, encourages people to stop smoking and to “Commit to Quit” for a lifetime.
-Join Augusta University and AU Health on November 18 at one of our Commit to Quit Stations to promote health and prevent diseases.
+Join Augusta University and AU Health at one of our Commit to Quit Stations to promote health and prevent diseases.
 Coronavirus safety precautions will be in place.
 Learn about the benefits of quitting tobacco use, how to access cessation resources, and to sign-up for help with quitting.
 Remember, you have the opportunity to quit everyday by calling our Tobacco Cessation Clinic at (706) 721-0456.
 For more information, visit this website.